huawei-noah/trustworthyAI/gcastle/README.md

 Version 1.0.2 (pre-release).

+Welcome to participate in [PCIC Causal Discovery Competition 2021 ](https://competition.huaweicloud.com/information/1000041487/introduction)(June 8, 2021 ~ August 22, 2021)

+gCastle offers the competition module to be convenient for you to generate the submission file and evaluate your methods, you can visit the [Submission section of the competition website](https://competition.huaweicloud.com/information/1000041487/circumstance) to get the toy example.

 ## Introduction

 `gCastle` is a causal structure learning toolchain developed by [Huawei Noah's Ark Lab](https://www.noahlab.com.hk/#/home).
 The package contains various functionality related to causal learning and evaluation, including: